Krakoa: From the Ashes

 In Invincible Iron Man (vol. 4) #20, Tony Stark fulfills Emma Frost's request for a Krakoan mutant memorial.
 With Ironheart's help, they craft the memorial "out of an abandoned Krakoan gate in Manhattan, with the inscription: 'Dedicated to Those Who Paid the Ultimate Price to Fight Fascism'".
 In NYX (vol. 2), Prodigy teaches a class titled "Examinations of Post-Krakoan Diaspora" at Empire State University, with Kamala Khan and Sophie Cuckoo as students.

-During the crossover storylines "X-Manhunt" and "One World Under Doom", Charles Xavier escapes Graymalkin Prison and travels to New York City with the goal of recovering a Cerebro helmet.
-However, he informed NYX mutants that his mission was to recover the last Krakoa Seed which had been stolen by Doctor Doom.
-While Xavier pursued his own objective, Anole and Ms. Marvel successfully locate the seed at the old X-Men Treehouse.
-Despite their success, Xavier abandons them to continue his personal mission.
-Unbeknownst to the NYX mutants, the true Krakoa Seed is in the hands of Mojo and his majordomo Fauna.
-Mojo plans to use the Krakoa Seed to control New York City and transform it into a version of Mojo's domain.

 Quiet Council of Krakoa

 The Quiet Council of Krakoa is a fictional council of mutant superheroes and supervillains which governed mutantkind during the Krakoan Age.
 The twelve-member governing body was divided up into four sections (with three seats each) along with an adjunct section.

+Powers and abilities

+In its original depiction, Krakoa was an immensely powerful being.
+It could manipulate its flora and fauna at will and possessed incredible psi powers, rivaling those of Professor X. Indeed, it was capable of subtly manipulating his mind from a great distance to prevent him contacting experienced heroes for help.

+After the revelation of the events surrounding Vulcan, it was revealed that Krakoa was little more than an animal-like system whose intelligence was merely survival instinct.